Prastiwar/ResourceManager/README.md

 This data source connects to SQL database using connection string.
 Before using this connection make sure your login has select/insert/update/delete permissions to needed tables.

-## ⚒️ Extending RPGDataEditor.Wpf
+## ⚒️ Extending ResourceManager.Wpf

-You can see in samples how to properly exend it, there are few important things you need to setup before succesfully creating RPGDataEditor app
+You can see in samples how to properly exend it, there are few important things you need to setup before succesfully creating ResourceManager app

 #### 🚧 Models
 Quest, dialogues, tasks, npcs, any resource you want to manage you need to define on your own. **Main resources need to implement `IIdentifiable` interface**